Managing money and financial support

-If you pay medical expenses that are not covered by the State or by private health insurance, you can claim tax relief on some of those expenses.
+If you pay medical expenses that are not covered by the State or by private health insurance, including travel and medical equipment, you can claim tax relief on some of those expenses.

-How to apply: You can apply online by registering on the Revenue website www.revenue.ie and claim your health expenses through your tax return form.
+How to apply: You can apply online by registering on the Revenue website www.revenue.ie and claim your health expenses through your tax return.

 Remember: Any claim must be made within 4 years of the end of the tax year that you had the medical expenses you’re claiming for.
 Do ask your medical social worker or local Citizens Information Centre for more advice.

 Help with travel expenses

 The Irish Cancer Society has two services to help patients travelling to and from their cancer appointments:

 Travel2Care is a limited fund, made available by the National Cancer Control Programme, for patients who are travelling for cancer tests or treatment to one of the national designated cancer centres or their approved satellite centres.
 Patients must be travelling over 50km one way to access the fund.
 Information on how to access this fund is available on our Travel2Care page.

 Our Volunteer Driver Service is for patients undergoing chemotherapy treatments who are having difficulty getting to and from their local appointments in our partner hospitals.
 To access the Volunteer Driver Service contact your hospital social worker or nurse.